sympy/sympy/doc/src/tutorial/matrices.rst

 In this case, ``(-exp(q) - 2*cosh(q/3))*(-2*cosh(q/3) - exp(-q)) - (4*cosh(q/3)**2 - 1)**2`` should yield zero,
-but the zero testing had failed to catch.
-So you should introduce a stronger zero test for workaround.
+but the zero testing had failed to catch. possibly meaning that a stronger zero test should be introduced.
 For this specific example, rewriting to exponentials and applying simplify would make zero test stronger for hyperbolics, while being harmless to other polynomials or transcendental functions.